beginning of content

 What is a diet?

-A diet involves eating a certain selection of food, usually to improve your health, regulate your weight or cure a disease.
+A diet involves eating a certain selection of foods, usually to regulate your weight, improve your health and reduce your risk of having some health conditions.

 How can I lose weight in a healthy way?

-Your healthy eating plan should include a balanced diet with foods mainly from these 5 healthy food groups:
+Your healthy eating plan should include drinking plenty of water and eating foods mainly from these 5 healthy food groups:

-You should limit your intake of foods that contain saturated fat and added sugar and salt.
+You should limit your intake of alcohol and foods that contain saturated fat and added sugar and salt.

 Your healthy exercise plan means you should be physically active on most, if not all, days of the week.
 For adults, this includes either or a combination of the following: